Podcast Hosting: 14 Platforms Reviewed & Ranked [Updated Sept 2023]

 And if you’re interested in how the player works, it’s very straightforward.

-If you’re looking to add some great podcasting tools to your arsenal, check out Fusebox.
+If you want to add some great podcasting tools to your arsenal, check out Fusebox.

 Best Podcast Hosting Platform for Website Builders ($77/month).